Powerbomb: Running powerbomb

+Schoolboy powerbomb

+The moves sees the attacking wrestler drop down behind the opponent and put one arm up between the opponent's legs to pull the opponent over the attacking wrestler so that they fall flat on their back.
+The wrestler, while still holding the opponent, then stands up to using their free hand to either place it on the opponent's back or the grab their own wrist to aid themselves in lifting the opponent off of their back upwards to then slam them back down onto the mat.
+The wrestler may slam the opponent while standing, dropping to one or both knees, or sitting out.
+Giovanni Vinci and Roman Reigns are users of this move with Reigns using the sitout version.

 Scoop lift powerbomb

 In this variation of a powerbomb an opponent is first scooped so they are horizontal across an attacking wrestler's chest.
 The wrestler then pushes the opponent up and turns them, so that they are sitting on the shoulders of the wrestler, before then slamming them down in a powerbomb motion.
 A seated version is also possible.
 This maneuver was occasionally performed by "The Alpha Male" Monty Brown and was referred to as the Alpha Bomb.
-Raquel Rodriguez uses a one arm version of the powerbomb.
+Raquel Rodriguez uses a one arm version of the powerbomb known initially as the Chingona Bomb, now dubbed the Texana Bomb.

-Sitout powerbomb
+Sit-out powerbomb

 In this variation of a powerbomb, the attacking wrestler falls to a seated position as they slam the opponent down.
 Some wrestlers remain in seated position to pin the opponent, while others choose not to.
 The move can either be performed as a standard powerbomb or as a gutwrench powerbomb.
-The move was popularized by Jushin Liger, who used it as a finisher, known as the Liger Bomb, and was also famously used by Batista as the Batista Bomb, and an elevated variant is currently used by Keith Lee as the Spirit Bomb.
+The move was popularized by Jushin Liger, who used it as a finisher, known as the Liger Bomb, and was also famously used by Batista as the Batista Bomb.

 Slingshot powerbomb

 From a position in which the opponent is sitting across the wrestlers shoulder, the attacker bounces the opponent's back across the top rope.
 The attacker then spins around, using the momentum to powerbomb the opponent.
-This move is most commonly associated with the Miz.
+This move is used by Dax Harwood and The Miz.

 Spinning powerbomb

 Also called a spiral bomb.
 The wrestler lifts the opponent up onto their shoulders and spins around several rotations before sitting down and slamming the opponent down to the mat, as in a sitout powerbomb.
 A release variation sees the wrestler remain standing or kneeling and just throwing the opponent away from them onto their back to the mat.
 A gutwrench variation is also possible, with the wrestler dropping the opponent as in a normal gutwrench powerbomb.
-This maneuver was used by Diamond Dallas Page, but the sitout variation was popularized by Michael Elgin, who adopted it as his finisher.
+This maneuver was used by Diamond Dallas Page, but the sitout variation was popularized by Michael Elgin, who adopted it as his finisher as the Elgin Bomb.